 You can restrict the list of files by using the search filter that appears at the top of the page.
 If you want to restrict the list to a certain date range, enter the dates in the Upload Start Date fields and click the Search button.
 You can also restrict the list by selecting a file status from the drop-down menu in the Status field.

-If you uploaded a file that has rejected records, you will see two links in the Action column that you can use to display the reasons for which the records were rejected:
+If you uploaded a file that has rejected records, you will see as many as four links in the Action column that you can use to display the reasons for which the records were rejected:

 Download Log File

 Use this link to create a file of rejected records and the reasons for rejection.
 The file can be saved for future viewing with a software application such as Microsoft Excel.
 The columns in the file are delimited with a | (vertical bar).